 This gluten free white chocolate raspberry cheesecake has been in my family for years for a reason.
 It's smooth and creamy and you'll wish you've had it all your life.

-Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
+Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

 Years ago, my sister made this cheesecake from Mrs. Field's I Love Chocolate Cookbook.
 It was an unassuming paperback cookbook that I think she bought at a discount store.
 After tasting it for the first time, we were all hooked on this glorious cheesecake and all its white chocolate wonderfulness.
 It was, and still is, one of the best cheesecakes I've ever had!

-Everyone things it even beats the Cheesecake Factory's White Chocolate Raspberry Truffle Cheesecake by a landslide.
+Everyone thinks it even beats out the Cheesecake Factory's White Chocolate Raspberry Truffle Cheesecake by a landslide.
 It's marvelously smooth, has a serious white chocolate presence, and the raspberry sauce takes it over the top!!
 I've made dozens of cheesecakes throughout my baking days, and this is the one that everyone wants and refers to as "THE" cheesecake, meaning "THE" best!!